backdrop-contrib/role_delegation/README.txt

    'assign X role' permission.
 Grant this permission to roles that shall have the power to assign role X to users.

-If a user has at least one 'assign role' permission, a 'roles' tab appears when visiting any user's profile page.
+If a user has the 'access user profiles' permission and at least one of role_delegation's 'assign role' permissions, a 'roles' tab appears when visiting any user's profile page.
 Roles can be assigned from that tabbed page.

 Credits